dotnet/coreclr/Documentation/design-docs/arm64-intrinsics.md

 The `All`, `Simd`, and `Fp` classes will together contain the bulk of the `ARM64` intrinsics.
 Most other extensions will only add a few instruction so they should be simpler to review.

-The `Baseline` `All` `static class` is used to represent any intrinsic which is guaranteed to be implemented on all `ARM64` platforms.
+The `Base` `static class` is used to represent any intrinsic which is guaranteed to be implemented on all `ARM64` platforms.
 This set will include general purpose instructions.
 For example, this would include intrinsics such as `LeadingZeroCount` and `LeadingSignCount`.